-- If you have any further question or unsure regarding your visa application, or documents, ask away!
+- If you have any further questions or are unsure regarding your visa application or documents, ask away!
 The German embassy is only one mail away.

 Common faqs- answered

-In this section, I will try to answer the common questions I usually get and heard from people, alongside the answers and based on personal experiences and careful selective research.
+In this section, I will try to answer the common questions I usually get and hear from people, alongside the answers and based on personal experiences and careful selective research.

 DO I REALLY NEED AN A1 CERTIFICATE?

 I know, like you, I was also worried about not having to present an A1 certificate.
 I’ve read on the German embassy’s website that the A1 is a must, hence, a Spouse visa application without this might be a cause of rejection.
 But to cut it short, the answer is YES.
 You need it.

 Most importantly, your certificate must be less than 1 year old.
 You can take a German course online or do a self-study.
 It’s your personal preference.